cmda-bt/be-course-17-18/week-1.md

     troubleshooting tips

 #### Step A

-If you haven’t already, [sign up for GitHub and install a text editor][materials].

-Take some time to set up your [GitHub profile][profile].
-Include your name, a profile picture, and a URL to your homepage.
-You’re allowed to stay anonymous online for this course by omitting sensitive information, but a good looking GitHub profile can help you get an internship or job later.

-#### Step B

 Create a directory on your computer, `run`.
 In it, create a file `tutorial.sh` and copy-paste the complete following document into it.